 \section{Abstract}

 This paper deals with the classification of groups $G$ such that power graphs and proper power graphs of $G$ are line graphs.
-In fact, We classify all finite nilpotent groups whose power graphs are line graphs.
-Also we categorize all finite nilpotent groups (except non abelian $2$-groups) whose proper power graph are line graphs.
-Moreover, we study that the proper power graphs of generalized quaternion groups are line graphs.
+In fact, we classify all finite nilpotent groups whose power graphs are line graphs.
+Also, we categorize all finite nilpotent groups (except non abelian $2$-groups) whose proper power graphs are line graphs.
+Moreover, we innvestigate when the proper power graphs of generalized quaternion groups are line graphs.
 Besides, we derive a condition on the order of the dihedral groups for which the proper power graphs of the dihedral groups are line graphs.